krasserm/streamz/streamz-camel-akka/README.md

 <a name="java-dsl">
 ### Java DSL

-A class inherits the Java DSL by implementing the `JavaDsl` interface:
+The Java DSL can be accessed by implementing the `JavaDsl` interface:

 ```java
 import streamz.camel.StreamContext;